Rajpratik71/opscode-summit-2013-wiki/Tuesday-Azure-1030.md

 Bulk Edit area - holding pen for new nodes.
 Can be used to dump new configurations.

+If you take any box, custom hardware, are there any caveats?
+No if the box supports IPMI.
+Better if box support WSMAN.
+Will work on nearly all gear.
+(Can work on non-IPMI boxes sometimes - will back off to ACPI)

 ## What will we do now?
 What needs to happen next?